IgniteUI/indigo-design-docfx/en/components/tabs.md

 ## Tabs Amount

 For most scenarios, the Tabs need to contain between two and five items.
-To remove an item in Sketch, set its override to ~No Symbol and the smart layout will adjust the remaining ones.
-To achieve the same in Adobe XD, you should delete the unnecessary items and the Stack will take care to lay out the remaining ones.
+To remove an item in Figma simply hide the nested Tab Item component from the layers panel and the added auto layout will adjust the content appropriately.
+To do the same in Sketch, set the item's override to ~No Symbol and the smart layout will adjust the remaining ones.
+To achieve this in Adobe XD, you should delete the unnecessary items and the Stack will take care to lay out the remaining ones.
 If your use case requires more than five tabs, you should consider the Fixed mode explained above.

 <img class="responsive-img" src="../images/tabs_2.png" srcset="../images/tabs_2@2x.png 2x" />
 <img class="responsive-img" src="../images/tabs_3.png" srcset="../images/tabs_3@2x.png 2x" />